-As Board Chair of the Canadian Association of Financial Institutions in Insurance, I'm pleased to communicate our Association's support for the Life Licence Qualification Program (LLQP) modernization effort being led by CISRO's LLQP Committee; and to outline our views on a number of related interprovincial harmonization issues which are germane to CISRO.
+As Board Chair of the Canadian Association of Financial Institutions in Insurance, I'm pleased to communicate our Association's support for the Life Licence Qualification Program (LLQP) review and modernization effort being led by CISRO's LLQP Committee; and to outline our views on a number of other interprovincial harmonization issues germane to CISRO.

-It is CAFII's view that after more than a decade of experience with the current, first iteration of the LLQP, a review and modernization was necessary and timely.
+CAFII believes that, after more than a decade of experience with the current, first iteration of the LLQP, a modernization initiative was both necessary and timely.

-We are comfortable with the direction the modernization effort is taking.
-We congratulate your committee on the significant progress made to date.
-In particular, we thank you for the open, transparent, and consultative process you've employed.
-We appreciate the diligent, conscientious effort being made to obtain stakeholder input at each stage along the way.
+We fully endorse the direction that the modernization effort is taking.
+We congratulate your committee on the significant progress it has made to date.
+And, in particular, we thank you for the open, transparent, and consultative process you have followed at every step along the way.
+We appreciate the pains you have taken to obtain stakeholder input.

-CAFII has been involved in and consulted throughout the project to date, through such channels as
+CAFII has felt very involved and consulted throughout the project to date, through such channels as

-- the Occupational Analysis Workshops conducted across the country; - the opportunity to review and provide feedback on the Curriculum Design Document; - the quarterly, face-to-face Stakeholder Information Sessions you've held; and - the one-on-one stakeholder group meetings with the committee recently held in Toronto.
+- the Occupational Analysis Workshops conducted across the country; - the opportunity to review and provide feedback on the Curriculum Design Document; and - the quarterly, face-to-face Stakeholder Information Sessions you've held; and - the one-on-one stakeholder group meetings with the committee recently held in Toronto.

 CAFII endorses the modular (four) approach that the committee is pursuing in modernizing the LLQP.
-We believe that a modular approach will provide certain advantages to candidates pursuing a life licence and, in turn, to their employers.
+We believe that a modular approach will provide certain advantages to candidates pursuing a life licence and, in turn, to their employers as well.